 If you, or your spouse, have invested $200,000 USD in qualifying projects, or $100,000 USD in a forestry project, individually, you could qualify for temporary residency as an investor in Costa Rica.

-Under this category, the principal applicant is allowed to obtain residency for additional family members such as spouse, parents, and children.
+Under this category, the principal applicant is allowed to obtain residency for a spouse and children as dependents.

 People who have invested $200,000 USD in qualifying projects are eligible for temporary residency under the Investor Category.
 There is also an option available for people who have invested $100,000 USD in forestry projects.